uidaholib/base-digital-collections-template/pages/about.md

 This collection contains digitized copies of various photos by Sheldon Zadok Thayer and some correspondence by the Thayer family.

-The photos in the collection primarily show the Thayer family participating in Idaho's tradition of outdoor recreation during the end of the Great Depression.
-Of particular note are the photos that show the Thayers enjoying Sun Valley Resort during the years immediately following its opening.
+The photos in the collection primarily show the Thayer family engaging in outdoor recreation in Idaho and surrounding areas during the end of the Great Depression.
+Of particular note are the photos that show the Thayers enjoying Sun Valley Resort during the years immediately following its opening in the winter of 1936.

 {%include feature/image.html objectid="https://objects.lib.uidaho.edu/thayer/mg5792_021-002"%}